wavefrontHQ/docs/pages/doc/integrations_tas_howto.md

+## Process Details

+This section explains each step in the flow in detail.

+### Step 1: Download the Nozzle File

+Download the Tanzu Observability by Wavefront nozzle file from the [Tanzu Network](https://network.pivotal.io/) to your local filesystem.
+You must have a Tanzu Network account to perform this task

-## Ops Manager: Install the Tanzu Observability by Wavefront Nozzle
+### Step 2: Ops Manager: Install, Configure, and Deploy the Nozzle

-To install the nozzle:
+**To install the nozzle:**

 1. Download the VMware Tanzu Observability TAS tile version 4 from [VMware Tanzu Network](https://network.pivotal.io/products/wavefront-nozzle/).
 2. Log in to Ops Manager, select **Installation Dashboard** click **Import a Product**, and upload the file you just downloaded.